oliverfoster/adapt-animate/README.md

 adapt-animate
 =============

-Events to classes on pages/articles/blocks/components (using jquery and emmet style css selectors)
+On events at elements(set1), add or remove classes/attributes/content to elements(set2) on selected pages/articles/blocks/components.

 ###Usage

-To go in contentObjects.json/articles.json/blocks.json/components.json
+To go in:

+  contentObjects.json
+  articles.json
+  blocks.json
+  components.json

 ###Example - Accordion fadeIn and shake items